vaughany/moodle-block_enrolment_key_generator/readme.md

 In no particular order:

-* AJAX refresh, insted of reloading the whole page.
+* AJAX refresh, instead of reloading the whole page.
-* I'd like to code in a couple of new formats for randomly generated letters and numbers, e.g. ln, lnln, lnlnln, lnlnlnln etc.
-* As of writing, the plugin looks for a file called `custom.txt` in the block folder.
-To use a new text file, the original must be renamed (`custom_backup.txt`?) and the new file renamed to `custom.txt`.
-I want to improve this for the future.
-* Option to trim white space from any part of a string (except the delimiter which could be a space), especially for custom text files.
+* Option to trim white space from any part of a string (except the delimiter which could be a space) and possibly other characters too, especially for custom text files.
 * Add option to ensure same word/sequence of characters is not used more than once per key or set of keys.
 * Blacklist of inappropriate words.
+* For custom text files, have a setting for words of less then, equal to, or greater than a specified length.

 ## Acknowledgements

-* 3 and 4 letter Word lists courtesy of [Australian Scrabble&reg; Players Association (ASPA)](http://www.scrabble.org.au)
+* 3 and 4 letter word lists courtesy of [Australian Scrabble&reg; Players Association (ASPA)](http://www.scrabble.org.au)
 * 5-letter word list courtesy of [More Words](http://www.morewords.com)
 * List of chemical elements (used in default custom.txt) taken from [Wikipedia](http://en.wikipedia.org/wiki/List_of_elements_by_name)
+* English language word lists taken from [Moms Who Think](http://www.momswhothink.com)
+* Unusual words taken from [here](http://users.tinyonline.co.uk/gswithenbank/unuwords.htm) (See the link for explanations of the words!)
 * Other lists taken from websites all over the Internet.
 Sorry for forgetting.

 ## History

+**April 11th, 2012**

+* Version 2.0.1 for Moodle 2.x
+* Build 2012041100

+A new feature is the ability to pick a custom word list from a drop-down menu.
+For each new block it defaults to the `elements` word list but any file in the block's `ekg/wordlists` folder ending in `.txt` can be chosen.
+You can create and add your own, too.

+> **Note:** Any file in the /wordlists folder is assumed to be safe and correct, as per the guidelines (see "Creating a custom word list", above).
+Files not of the correct specification may fail to load or break your Moodle installation or breach your warp core.
+Yes, I know that's not great, it's on my to-do list.

+Wrote code for a couple of new formats for randomly generated letters and numbers, e.g. ln, lnln, lnlnln and llnn, lllnnn, etc, as well as a couple of new hybrid formats too.

+This block can now be placed anywhere a block can be placed.
+Previously it was restricted to courses, but that's not necessary, and it can now be laced anywhere.

+Added extra wordlists and edited and corrected the readme.

 **February 22nd, 2012**